 - Required loan amount

-Lenders will also want to find out more about the business’ director, so expect to provide contact details including:
+The lenders that we work with will also want to find out more about you as the owner or director, so expect to provide contact details including your:

 - Title, first name and surname